Cleansing ceremony held at home linked to Bruce McArthur investigation | CBC News

 Sprinkling holy water, a healing ceremony for victims to remember “evil doesn’t win” <a href="https://twitter.com/hashtag/BruceMcarthur?src=hash&ref_src=twsrc%5Etfw">#BruceMcarthur</a> <a href="https://t.co/tLQIiok9hG">pic.twitter.com/tLQIiok9hG</a>—@IoannaCBC

+Fraser and Smith had invited people who helped them through the past eight months to the ceremony.
+They thanked people for their support, and reflected on how their lives were upended during the police investigation, which included a major evacuation of their property.

-During the ceremony, Fraser gave daffodils to those in attendance, saying they would be planted on the property.
+Fraser gave daffodil bulbs to those in attendance, saying they would be part of the blessing and planted on the property with the hopes they would bloom in the spring.

-She said she wanted the yellow daffodils to replace the yellow police tape that had covered her property for so long.
+"The good is coming.
+It's going to take a while but we are strong enough to handle it," said Fraser.
+"We'll make it better and we'll find the good in everything."

 McArthur worked as a landscaper at the north Toronto property for 10 years in exchange for storing his equipment in the garage.